 Mi barrio tiene tantas bibliotecas como el tuyo. = My neighborhood has as many libraries as yours.

 Special case: “tanto como” without words in between

-The formula “tanto como” is also possible to use without any word between “tanto” and “como”.
+We can use the formula “tanto como” without any word between “tanto” and “como”.

 Look at these examples: